JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 You can find a IntelliJ Codestyle configuration file in the folder `config`

+In case there are errors at the Gradle sync (and that there is no play button at the tests), fix the reference JDK.
+The current JDK is most probably JDK 8 (and not JDK 11).
+Hints are given at <https://stackoverflow.com/a/54507226/873282>.

 #### Eclipse

 Please install [EclEmma](http://eclemma.org/) for code coverage.